-Capitalizing on justice travels to asheville, north carolina
+Capitalizing on justice traveled to asheville, north carolina

 We worked with REVOLVE at SOUTH RAMP Studio to bring the Capitalizing on Justice art exhibit to Asheville, North Carolina!
 We’re grateful to have had the opportunity to share the message of the exhibit so widely— stay tuned for where we’re heading next!
 Learn more.

-San francisco MAKES PHONE CALLS free & ENDS COMMISSARY MARKUPS
+San francisco made PHONE CALLS free & ENDS COMMISSARY MARKUPS

 After 9 months of conversation, Mayor London Breed and Sheriff Vicki Hennessy announced that San Francisco would become the second city in the country to make phone calls from its jails free!
 San Francisco also eliminated all markups on jail commissary products.
 Learn more.

 Capitalizing on Justice features the works of incarcerated artists from across the nation who have used their talents to express the ways they and their loved ones have been commodified.
 Spanning a variety of genres and styles, the works in this exhibition were made using limited resources: state-issued materials, prison contraband, and yard scraps.
 They were shipped in makeshift envelopes and tattered boxes from as deep in our criminal legal system as Arkansas’ death row and come together to make a strong statement against the prison industrial complex.